-Rival Palestinian factions Hamas and Fatah have named President Mahmoud Abbas to head an interim government ahead of presidential and parliamentary elections.
+The rival Palestinian factions, Hamas and Fatah, have named President Mahmoud Abbas to head an interim government, ahead of presidential and parliamentary elections scheduled for May.

 More on GlobalPost: After UNESCO, Israel suspends Palestinians' tax payments